remarkjs/remark-lint/packages/remark-lint-table-cell-padding/readme.md

 [`remark-gfm`][github-remark-gfm] formats all table cells as padded by default.
 Pass `tableCellPadding: false` to use a more compact style.

+Aligning perfectly in all cases is not possible because whether characters look aligned or not depends on where the markup is shown.
+Some characters (such as emoji or Chinese characters) show smaller or bigger in different places.
+You can pass a `stringLength` function to `remark-gfm`, to align better for your use case, in which case this rule must be configured with the same `stringLength`.

 ## Examples